 - Send your new contact address and telephone number to everyone on your personal contact list.
 Include a photo of your new home for friends and family.

 - Go grocery shopping and stock the refrigerator with easy-to-prepare foods such as sandwich fixings.
-This will come very handy in the first few days, as you are still getting used to the new house, where you keep everything, new neighborhood, etc.
+This will come in very handy in the first few days, as you are still getting used to the new house, where you keep everything, new neighborhood, etc.